-Frostrow is a firm established in 2007 to provide specialist management, administration, company secretarial and marketing services to investment companies.
+Frostrow is a firm established in 2007 to provide specialist management, company secretarial, administration and marketing services to investment companies.
 Frostrow is authorised and regulated by the Financial Services Authority.

 Frostrow is responsible for providing company secretarial, administrative, accounting and marketing services.
 Details of the appointment of each party are given below.